frida/frida-website/_posts/2016-06-02-frida-7-2-released.markdown

 7.2.16:

-- core: improve robustness when detaching and immediately attaching to the same process
+- core: improve robustness when quickly reattaching to the same process
 - core: fix deadlock when pending calls exist at detach time
 - core: fix hooking regression on 32-bit ARM
 - core: fix *dlsym()* deadlock in frida-gadget on Linux